 One significant concern arising in medical malpractice cases involving cosmetic surgery is jury bias.
 In these types of claims, juries have been known to dismiss the patient and give the surgeon the benefit of the doubt because they believe:

-After a cosmetic procedure, did you experience nerve damage, scarring or another injury without being warned of such complications in advance?
-Trantolo & Trantolo believes that doctors need to be held accountable for any negligence that occurred before, during or after cosmetic surgery.
-If you believe you have a medical malpractice claim, bring it to the attention of our lawyers today.
+After a cosmetic procedure, did you experience nerve damage, scarring, or another injury without being warned of such complications in advance?
+Trantolo & Trantolo believes that doctors need to be held accountable for any negligence that occurred before, during, or after cosmetic surgery.
+If you believe you have a Connecticut Medical Malpractice claim, bring it to the attention of our lawyers today.